Welcome

 My name is Chris Chang-Bacon, and I am an assistant professor of education at the University of Virginia School of Education and Human Development.

-My research explores equity in multilingual and multicultural contexts.
-I explore the intersections of language, race, and policy in education.
+My research explores equity in multilingual and multicultural contexts, particularly focusing on the intersections of language, race, and policy in education.

 Featured Publications